-Note: The next Runner (--test-runner='nrunner') has support to different spawners types (podman, process, etc..).
+Note: the current runner (once known as the N(ext) Runner, AKA nrunner) has support for different spawners types (podman, process, etc..).
 For more information, visit the nrunner.spawner configuration option.

 Besides those operating system exceptions, the Avocado test runner changes the test process in the following ways: